Rockies vs. Royals Player Props Betting Odds

 |3

-Check out the latest odds and place your bets on any of Chase Anderson's player props with DraftKings Sportsbook.
+Check out the latest odds and place your bets on any of Austin Gomber's player props with DraftKings Sportsbook.

 Vinnie Pasquantino Props